wp-plugins/media-library-assistant/readme.txt

 * New: A new `/media-library-assistant/examples/mla-dynamic-references-example.php.txt` example plugin has been added to demonstrate dynamic "where-used" reporting that populates one or more custom fields.
 * New: When WPML is active but WPML Media is not installed/active, a warning message now appears on the Settings/Media lLibrary Assistant Language tab.
 * Fix: When WPML is active but WPML Media is not installed/active, taxonomy term assignment in the QUick Edit and Bulk Edit areas has been fixed.
+* Fix: Parsing enhancements return more and cleaner XMP data from some PDF documents.
 * Fix: Damaged XMP data in an item no longer causes PHP Warning messages.
 In addition, NULL characters in XMP data are changed to printable zero characters ('0') to allow some damage to be repaired.
 * Fix: Sorting the Media/Assistant submenu table by the ALT Text column has been fixed.